Drainyyyy/minimalLog/README.md

 These two are pretty much the same except that (how the name already says) UncoloredLog does not support colors.

-**Note that colors are not shown in the default windows command prompt.**

-**For showing colors on windows you will need something like ConEmu.**
+*Note: colors are not shown in the default windows command prompt.
+For showing colors on windows you will need something like ConEmu.*

 #### Notification-types
 When logging something into the console you can choose between 5 options: